 Sun Wukong also appears in the folklore of the neighboring (and related) Miao ethnic group.
-See the following article for more information:
+The Miao also believe man derives from monkeys.

 1) Graham (1958) notes the headdress is one of eleven sacred implements of the Qiang shaman.
 He provides a detailed description of the hat’s significance.